 Letter Smith to Jones 21 Sep 2020.pdf

 If a document is bound - e.g. a report - and you can only scan one page of the document at a time, your scanner software should allow you to combine several scans into a single PDF which you can then load.
 Before loading, open the PDF and check that all pages are the right way up: if any are not, rotate them until they are and save.
 If your scanner software does not allow you to combine scans in a single PDF you can produce a PDF for each scan and then merge the PDFs into a single multi-page PDF using standard PDF software (e.g. PDF X-Change Editor) before loading.
+This should be done before loading.
+Don't use any "merge" facility which your document management system may have (why?).

 21 Sep 2020 Letter Smith to Jones